 The training curriculum for Navigators is available on the Marketplace website - https://marketplace.cms.gov.
 Please know that completion of the federal navigator curriculum does not automatically qualify an individual to become a navigator.
 General information on the navigator program can be found on the In-personal Assistance in the Health Insurance Marketplaces resource webpage: https://www.cms.gov/CCIIO/Programs-and-Initiatives/Health-Insurance-Marketplaces/assistance

 Certified Marketplace Application Counselors are not required to be registered as a navigator by the Florida Department of Financial Services (DFS) as they are not regulated by DFS.
 If you are a certified Marketplace Application Counselor, please do not apply for registration as a Florida navigator.

-If you are already registered in Florida as a navigator, you do not need to re-apply, re-qualify, or re-register with the DFS.
+If you are currently registered in Florida as a navigator, you do not need to re-apply, re-qualify, or re-register with the DFS.
 Please be sure to check your registration status via your MyProfile account.
-You only need to email your Marketplace Navigator certificate for the 2022 enrollment period to the Department or you may upload it via your MyProfile account.
+You only need to email your Marketplace Navigator certificate for the 2023 enrollment period to the Department or you may upload it via your MyProfile account.